Buyer’s Remorse: What It Is and How to Stop It

 Which prevention techniques work best

-Technique Best for Limitation
+Technique Best for Main limitation

 Can you return something because of buyer’s remorse?

-Sometimes yes, but not always.
+Sometimes, but not always.

 paperwork calculator and phone on a table